shredthaGNAR/list-of-my-starred-repos/README.md

 * [scrapewalrus/Google-Shopping-Scraper](https://github.com/scrapewalrus/Google-Shopping-Scraper): This is a python Google Shopping scraper that can scrape all the products by searching for a keyword.
 * [Ibit-to/google-unlocked](https://github.com/Ibit-to/google-unlocked): Google Unlocked browser extension uncensor google search results
 * [milosbunijevac/GoogleDownloader](https://github.com/milosbunijevac/GoogleDownloader): Python: Opens a google search to get the first 10 4k images of the person you enter.
 Downloads images to new folder named after search.
-* [KudoAI/googlegpt](https://github.com/KudoAI/googlegpt): 🤖 Bring the magic of ChatGPT to Google Search (powered by GPT-4o!)
+* [KudoAI/googlegpt](https://github.com/KudoAI/googlegpt): 🤖 Bring the magic of ChatGPT to Google Search (powered by Google Gemma + GPT-4o!)
 * [fanfare/googleimagesrestored](https://github.com/fanfare/googleimagesrestored): This extension attempts to make Google Images look and feel like it did before they changed everything on August 6th, 2019.
 * [anselm94/googlekeepclone](https://github.com/anselm94/googlekeepclone): A clone of Google Keep with its original Material Design aesthetics
 * [spmbt/googleSearchExtraButtons](https://github.com/spmbt/googleSearchExtraButtons): Google Search Extra Buttons